ensemblesaw/ensembles-app/README.md

 ```

 ## Realtime Audio Performance
-The software does require quiet a lot of CPU power.
+The software does require quite a lot of CPU power.
 If you notice bad delay or stuttering audio, launch the app from terminal; check to see if there is any error messages stating that fluidsynth was unable to set realtime priority.
 In that case, edit the file- `/etc/security/limits.conf` and add the following lines:
 ```
 @audio   -  rtprio      90
 @audio   -  memlock     unlimited